larseggert/repo-data/README.md

 1. Create an `ietf.json` file in the repo root.
 If it's the first one for your group, make sure you include the `primary` fields (see below).
 2. Submit a pull request to update `repos.txt` in this repository.

-Your repository's data (and any subsequent updates) should be reflected when the PR is merged.
+Your repository's data should be reflected when the PR is merged.
 Subsequent updates to `ietf.json` and repo metadata should be reflected within six hours.

 ### The `ietf.json` File